Rep. Clyde Introduces AUSTIN Act to Set New Guidelines for Cabinet Notifications

 Secretary Austin kept his prostate cancer diagnosis, surgery, and subsequent hospitalization with complications from the procedure a secret from the White House — including President Biden.
 In fact, the President, military service leaders, and the White House National Security Council weren’t notified until January 4th.

-Rep. Clyde’s AUSTIN Act would ensure that this situation never happens again by requiring Cabinet officials to swiftly submit notifications of their inability to discharge the duties of their office, similar to those of the President in Section 3 of the 25th Amendment to the U.S. Constitution.
+During this time, the U.S. conducted numerous strikes in response to attacks in Iraq and Syria that injured several U.S. servicemembers.
+Rep. Clyde’s AUSTIN Act would ensure that this situation never happens again by requiring Cabinet officials to swiftly submit notifications of their inability to discharge the duties of their office, similar to those of the President in Section 3 of the 25th Amendment to the U.S. Constitution. |